acme-cp4d-poc/getting-started-with-cp4d/tutorial4-ai-README.md

 After completing this tutorial you should be able to

 - Find your way around IBM Cloud Pak for Data.
-- Load data into Db2 Warehouse.
 - Create a Watson Studio analytics project in IBM Cloud Pak for Data.
-- Add a remote data set to your project.
+- Add a local data set to your project.
 - Add a Jupyter notebook to the Watson Studio
 - Visualize data using Brunel charts.
 - Build and test a machine learning model with Spark MLlib.